 Responsibility #4 – Meeting Quality Objectives

 Another aspect to make a Project Manager successful is quality.
-It is the responsibility of the Project Manager to ensure quality not only in the final product delivered to the customer but also maintain this quality in every task and activity undertaken for the project.
+It is the responsibility of the Project Manager to ensure quality not only in the final product delivered to the customer but also to maintain this quality in every task and activity undertaken for the project.

-Quality of the product is measurable in terms of durability, reliability, and performance.
+The quality of the product is measurable in terms of durability, reliability, and performance.
 It is true that quality management is essential to create a high-quality product which not only meets but exceeds customer satisfaction.
 Hence, the Project Manager should define the quality targets at the start of the project.
 These 5 steps mentioned below will help you plan and manage the quality measures on the project:

 - Define the quality targets including the ones required by client and external vendors early in the project

 - Set targets and make use of milestones in your planning software so that you can add them in the overall plan